Varununknown/Climax/README.md

 # Climax
+A New Era in Online Streaming..🎞️

-Playback is restricted at a climax timestamp unless payment is made and verified.
+🎬Playback is restricted at a climax timestamp unless payment is made and verified.